Auckland Islands

 The Auckland Islands (Māori: Motu Maha "Many islands" or Maungahuka "Snowy mountains") are an archipelago of New Zealand, lying 465 km south of the South Island.
 The main Auckland Island, occupying 460 km2, is surrounded by smaller Adams Island, Enderby Island, Disappointment Island, Ewing Island, Rose Island, Dundas Island, and Green Island, with a combined area of 570 km2.
 The islands have no permanent human inhabitants.

 The islands are listed with the New Zealand Outlying Islands.
 The islands are an immediate part of New Zealand, but not part of any region or district, but instead Area Outside Territorial Authority, like all the other outlying islands except the Solander Islands.

 Ecologically, the Auckland Islands form part of the Antipodes Subantarctic Islands tundra ecoregion.
-Along with other New Zealand Sub-Antarctic Islands, they were designated a UNESCO World Heritage Site in 1998.
+Along with other New Zealand Subantarctic Islands, they were designated a UNESCO World Heritage Site in 1998.

 Geography

 The Auckland Islands lie 360 km south of Stewart Island, and 465 km from the South Island port of Bluff, between the latitudes 50° 30' and 50° 55' S and longitudes 165° 50' and 166° 20' E.

 They include Auckland Island, Adams Island, Enderby Island, Disappointment Island, Ewing Island, Rose Island, Dundas Island, and Green Island, with a combined area of 570 km2.
 The islands are close to each other, separated by narrow channels, and the coastline is rugged, with numerous deep inlets.

 Auckland Island, the main island, has an approximate land area of 510 km2, and a length of 42 km.
 It is notable for its steep cliffs and rugged terrain, which rises to over 600 m.
 Prominent peaks include Cavern Peak (659 m), Mount Raynal (635 m), Mount D'Urville (630 m), Mount Easton (610 m), and the Tower of Babel (550 m).
 The southern end of the island broadens to a width of 26 km.